samccone/bundle-buddy/README.md

 https://webpack.js.org/guides/development/#source-maps

 ### webpack users
 If you are using webpack, you can also try the [bundle-buddy-webpack-plugin](https://github.com/TheLarkInn/bundle-buddy-webpack-plugin).
 This helps ensure you configure your sourcemaps correctly, and lets you run bundle-buddy directly from a webpack build.
-You might want to use this if you don't want to use bunlde buddy standalone!
+You might want to use this if you don't want to use bundle buddy standalone!

 -----